dylan-lang/opendylan/documentation/library-reference/source/common-dylan/threads.rst

    :operations:

-     - `conditional-update!` Atomically compare and conditionally assign to the variable.
+     - :macro:`conditional-update!` Atomically compare and conditionally
+       assign to the variable.
      - :macro:`atomic-increment!` Atomically increment the variable.
      - :macro:`atomic-decrement!`  Atomically decrement the variable.